Form of Government: Parliamentary republic

 Finance and banking.

-In 2018, the banking sector consisted of 100 banks belonging to 58 groups, 327 banks not belonging to groups and 78 branches of foreign banks.
+In 2020, the banking sector consisted of 59 banking groups and 90 individual banks, in addition to 81 branches of foreign banks.
 The process of credit union reform concluded in 2019, which led to a rationalization of banking groups.
-The Milan Stock Exchange merged with the London Stock Exchange in 2007, creating the most important European financial market.
+In April 2021, Euronext completed its acquisition of the Milan Stock Exchange (Borsa Italiana) from the London Stock Exchange Group in a deal worth 4.4 billion euros.

 |manufactures||81.703||% of goods exports||2019|